MeasureTransport/MParT/docs/source/development/index.rst

 Contributing
 --------------
 We encourage users to take active part in developing and documenting the core of MParT or the examples.
-If you want to influence the direction and focus of the project consider becoming an active developer.
+If you want to influence the direction and focus of the project consider becoming an active developer by forking MParT and submitting a pull request with your changes.

 Building the Documentation
 ---------------------------